drinkataco/location-events-api/README.md

 These kubernetes resources use [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) for declarative management of resources.

 Different [patches](./k8s/patches) are supplied for local, dev, and prod environments - the former offering a self-signed certificate, and the latter provisioning them with [letsencrypt](https://letsencrypt.org).

+## Terraform

+Terraform IaC is located in the [./tf](./tf) directory.
+To deploy you must:

+1. Have an AWS profile set up in your local session
+1. Initialise default variables (take a peak at [./tf/variables.tf](./tf/variables.tf)  to see what you can set) in a file ./terraform.tfvars.json.
+A selection:
+  - `k8s_docker_registry` must be set to authorise with github to pull the docker container
+  - `k8s_secret_env_file` location of .env file for kubernetes (defaulted to `../.env`)
+  - `aws_region` region of resources (defaulted to `eu-west-1`)
+  - `env_name` resource prefix (defaulted to `ecoapi`)
+1. Run `terraform init` and `terraform apply`

+### Post-deployment steps

+TODO: this will be automated!

+1. Add EKS cluster to .kube/config with `aws eks update-kubeconfig --name ecoapi` (where name is your cluster name)
+1. Deploy Kubernetes Cluster (note: you may want to change the kustomization patch location in [./k8s/kustomization.yaml](./k8s/kustomization.yaml) first) with `kubectl apply ./k8s`
+1. Fetch the loadbalancer EXTERNAL IP for access using `kubectl get svc -A` - you may want to use this to drop behind Route53 too
+1. Add your AWS user to kubernetes aws-auth config - [https://veducate.co.uk/aws-console-permission-eks-cluster/](https://veducate.co.uk/aws-console-permission-eks-cluster/) to view K8s resources in EKS

 ## CI/CD